beaurancourt/blog/markdown/rewriting-isfjall.md

 + 28 Elven Rations
 + $260 spending cash (13 silver)

+The pack pony's stats are weird - it says they have a carry capacity of 175 lbs on HoJ:14 which is "medium encumbrance", and that's 2xBL.
+None of this agrees with how encumbrance or speed is calculated per DFA11.

+Normally, medium encumbrance is up to 3x BL, and puts you at 0.6x move.
+At a move of 7, that would be 4.
+Working backwards, that puts our pony at 17 total lifting ST. Oddly, the stat-block for pack ponies on HoJ:70 gives 18 ST, 21 lifting ST, 7 Move, but still that same base 175 carry capacity.
+At 21 ST, *light* encumbrance is 176 lbs (so I can see where 175 came from), but now the move speed is 5.
+So, we either have 17 effective ST ponies or 21 effective ST ponies.
+Let's go with 17; it's in line with the work from the Nordlond Bestiary.

 The cash is a substitue for the vatnvikur from the original text.
 Dungeon Fantasy 16: Wilderness Adventures says on page 43 about water: